CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It's a chronological list of commits made in that repositry
+It's a chronological list of commits made in that repository

 ## Question 13